Antiz96/Linux-Desktop/Gentoo/Base_installation.md

 tar xpvf stage3-*.tar.xz --xattrs-include='*.*' --numeric-owner
 ```

-### Setup parallel compilations ("A good choice is the smaller of: the number of threads the CPU has, or the total system RAM divided by 2 GiB.")
+### Setup parallel compilations

+According to Gentoo documentation, a good choice is the smaller of the number of threads the CPU has, or the total system RAM divided by 2 GiB.

 ```
 vi /mnt/gentoo/etc/portage/make.conf
 ```